BlackElkX/GhotiTnTdevices/README.md

 Even Tasmota mentioned this board only suport up to 5 PWM channels, driving 6 PWM channels is not a problem.

+Known bugs:
+- programs not working except scnone, scAllUpDown and scRandom

 Todo:
 - a switch to disable wifi functionality (only when power is off, you can use it.
 If powered, the switch will not be checked)
 - a power switch (only on hardware level)